FG-TreeSeg: Flow-Guided Tree Crown Segmentation without Instance Annotations: Results

 In sparse contexts, such as street trees or suburban parks, the approach performs exceptionally well.
 The semantic prior effectively isolates the Region of Interest (ROI), and the distinct spatial separation between instances makes the gradient flow prediction highly reliable.

 In dense contexts, where tree crowns are heavily interconnected or overlapping, the flow-guided mechanism proves critical.
 Unlike traditional boundary-based methods that often under-segment fused canopies, our method successfully partitions dense clusters by identifying distinct topological centroids.
-However, we acknowledge that in extreme cases of canopy fusion, minor over-segmentation or boundary ambiguity may persist.
-This suggests that while the zero-shot baseline is strong, these complex areas could still benefit from minimal manual refinement.
+However, we acknowledge that in extreme cases of canopy fusion, over-segmentation or boundary ambiguity persist.
+This suggests that while our approach is strong, these complex areas could still benefit from minimal manual refinement.